What does a local NMI president do?

 5. Submit year-end reports on time.

-7. Hold missions council members accountable for their assigned promotional emphases and other assignments
+7. Hold missions council members accountable for their assigned promotional emphases and other tasks.

 8. Provide ongoing training to council members, giving them written job descriptions and furnishing resource materials, including examples of what has been successful elsewhere.

-9. Emphasize the importance of Mission Priority One, urging my church to exceed expectations in:
+9. Draw attention to the importance of Mission Priority One, urging my church to exceed expectations in:

 1. Spreading missions information

-2. Mobilizing prayer support [ praying for missions ]
+2. Mobilizing prayer support [ praying for world missions ]

 3. Funding missions efforts through sacrificial giving